n7wilson/galaxy-tooldev-docs/docs/05_ToolDev.md

 Web Based IDE
 -------------

 Included in the Planemo VM is an installation of [Codebox](https://www.codebox.io/).
-You can find it by going to `http://<ip address>`/ide/
+You can find it by going to `http://<VM IP address>/ide/`

 It automatically loads the the /opt/galaxy/tools directory, which is the same directory Galaxy scans to look for installed tools.